mdn/content/files/en-us/web/javascript/reference/global_objects/promise/index.md

 The example function `tetheredGetNumber()` shows that a promise generator will utilize `reject()` while setting up an asynchronous call, or within the call-back, or both.
 The function `promiseGetWord()` illustrates how an API function might generate and return a promise in a self-contained manner.

 Note that the function `troubleWithGetNumber()` ends with a `throw`.
 That is forced because a promise chain goes through all the `.then()` promises, even after an error, and without the `throw`, the error would seem "fixed".
 This is a hassle, and for this reason, it is common to omit `rejectionFunc` throughout the chain of `.then()` promises, and just have a single `rejectionFunc` in the final `catch()`.
-The alternative is to throw a special value (in this case "-999", but a custom Error type would be more appropriate).

 This code can be run under NodeJS.
 Comprehension is enhanced by seeing the errors actually occur.
 To force more errors, change the `threshold` values.